patchssum/patchssum/README.md

        usually hanging out w rowan ! my best friend ever bruh <- if we are sat 2gether u r allowed to come say hi, but rowan gets uncomfortable when people decide to stick around too long.
 </p>
 <p align="center">
-if my display name has kin or intrj in it please dont interact with the intent of rping, ship or not (doesnt mean you cant interact as a fandom pony at all, its encouraged)
+pls dont rp w intrj/irl/kin ponies . (ok if the kin pony has "cos" in the dn)
 </p>